When and How to Convert to Another EHR System

 - Your system warranty should not start until the system successfully goes live.

 - Require the vendor to agree to an acceptance policy/language before deciding to purchase the system.
-The acceptance language allows you to enter into an agreement with the vendor, but the contact is not fully accepted until the system works as promised.
+The acceptance language allows you to enter into an agreement with the vendor, but the contract is not fully accepted until the system works as promised.

 - Make sure to tie your financial obligations to favorable outcomes.
 Here is an example of payment terms to protect your investment: